JetBrains/Qodana/topics/qodana-dotnet.md

         </code>
         <p>Here, the <code>--ide</code> option downloads and employs the JetBrains IDE binary file.</p>
         <p>Alternatively, in the <code>qodana.yaml</code> file you can save the <code>ide: QDNET</code> configuration,
-    and then run %product% using this command:</p>
+    and then run %instance% using this command:</p>
         <code style="block" lang="shell" prompt="$">
             qodana scan
         </code>